 THE CURRENT SITUATION

 The Uyghurs are a cultural and ethnic group in East Turkistan, actively targeted by the government through the use of technology, under the guise of preventing terrorism.
-The CCP has ordered the reduced population growth rate across the two largest prefectures by 84%, with some counties approaching 90 and even 100%.
-The reports of Dr. Adrian Zenz and reports from the Investigative Consortium Investigative Journalists are some of the most extensive.
+Under CCP’s genocidal policy, population growth rate across the two largest county fell by 84%, with some counties approaching 90 and even 100%.
+The reports of Dr. Adrian Zenz and reports from the International Consortium of Investigative Journalists are some of the most extensive.

 The CCP has been using Uyghur forced labor to pick cotton in East Turkistan, and have been sending Uyghurs into China to work in manufacturing facilities.
 These Uyghurs, under the guise of “re-education” and “vocational skills”, have been forced to work in camps under coercion.
-The CCP uses coercive tactics, ordering re-education courses for those who refuse along with the implicit threat of detention in concentration camps.
 There may be over one million Uyghurs who are subject to a forced labor program.

 These programs consist of two systems; rural transfers, where local Uyghurs are forced to pick cotton, mine quartz, or otherwise engage in local, seasonal activities, and larger detainee transfers, where victims of China’s concentration camps are sent in labor transfers to work in resource extraction or manufacturing.
 Men are grouped together for forced labor, producing everything from face masks to consumer goods for global brands like Nike, Apple, and Volkswagen.
 These brands are actively exploiting slave labor.
 These products include: apparel, solar panels, processors, batteries, PVC flooring, lithium, medical equipment, and more.